 Although we all face water contamination often, there are some places where it’s more of a priority than others.
 For example, anyplace unsanitary conditions are present, the water is much more likely to be contaminated with bacteria, parasites, viruses, and more.
 People who live downstream from factories are more seemingly to experience contamination from chemicals and waste, while anyone living in a rural community near a lot of farms may be at bigger risk for contamination from chemical pesticides." water pollution"

 Causes of water pollution

-The trouble is, sewage is often released in much greater quantities than the natural environment can cope with.
-Relating sewage to agriculture- Chemical fertilizers used by farmers also add nutrients to the soil, which drain into rivers and seas and add to the fertilizing effect of the sewage.
-Together, sewage and fertilizers can cause a massive increase in the growth of algae or plankton that overwhelms huge areas of oceans, lakes, or rivers.
-This is known as a harmful algal bloom (also known as an HAB or red tide, because it can turn the water red).
-It is harmful because it removes oxygen from the water that kills other forms of life, leading to what is known as a dead zone. "water pollution"
+The trouble is, sewage is usually discharged in abundant larger quantities than the natural environment can deal with.
+Relating sewage to agriculture- Chemical fertilizers utilized by farmers also add nutrients to the soil, which drain into rivers and seas and augment the fertilizing impact of the sewage.
+Together, sewage and fertilizers can cause a massive|an enormous|a vast|a colossal} increase within the growth of algae or plankton that overwhelms huge areas of oceans, lakes, or rivers.
+This is referred to as a harmful algal bloom (also referred to as a HAB or red tide, because it can turn the water red).
+It is harmful because it removes oxygen from the water that kills different sorts of life, resulting in what's referred to as a dead zone. "water pollution"

 Effects of Water Pollution

 Diseases: In humans, drinking or consuming contaminated water in any way has several unfortunate effects on our health.
 It causes typhoid fever, cholera, hepatitis, and varied different diseases.